eljamm/tectonic/docs/src/ref/tectonic-toml.md

 that your document compilation is run in an environment where an operating system shell exists and can be invoked.
 Its use is therefore strongly discouraged, but some packages require it.

+### `output.synctex`

+Whether to generate the SyncTeX data.
+The default is false.
+This is mostly useful for easier navigation in supported IDEs, where LaTeX source code and PDF output are synchronized.

 ### `output.preamble`